lijiacd985/Mmint/README.md

 3. CGratio

-This script will generate the distribution of reads based on if it include CGs and where the reads from (Repeat regions;Non-repeat regions).
+This script will calculate the distributions of reads based on if it include CGs and where the reads from (Repeat regions;Non-repeat regions).
+It will generate one piechart and one histogram.
+The piechart can tell you the distributions of reads based on if the reads include CG and if the reads are from repeat regions; the histogram can tell you the ratio of reads that include how many CGs in one read.

 3. PCA and cluster